nagarajdev/Sitecore-Docs/Sitecore upgrade docs/Sitecore upgrade from 8.2 update 3 to 8.2 update 7.md

 This upgrade is consists of 4 versions of update versions and 1 version of update for commerce(this will carried out only after Sitecore 8.2(Update-7))
 {% endhint %}

-{% hint style="info" %}
-This upgrade is consists of 4 versions of update versions and 1 version of update for commerce(this will carried out only after Sitecore 8.2(Update-7))
-{% endhint %}

 ## Preliminaries
 Preliminaries for checking Sitecore compatibility with your current installation.